DecisionsDev/odm-tools-dc-ruleapp-extractor/README.md

 `ant [required params] download` to execute the extraction

-`ant [required params] upload` to execute the upload

 License Information
 ====================
-This project is licensed as specified in this [file](https://hub.jazz.net/project/gmolines/dc-xom-extractor/overview#https://hub.jazz.net/git/gmolines%252Fdc-xom-extractor/contents/master/IBMLicense.txt)
+This project is licensed as specified in this [file](https://git.ng.bluemix.net/guilhem.molines/odm-tools-dc-ruleapp-extractor/blob/master/IBMLicense.txt)